-Companies that design, build, and manufacture projects and systems on a contract basis are called EPC Contractors (Engineer, Procurement, Construction).
-They build solutions for all kinds of applications from bio waste deactivation systems, to flavor mixing, to coating systems.
+A company that designs, builds, and manufactures projects and systems on a contract basis is called an EPC Contractor (Engineer, Procurement, Construction).
+EPC Contractors build solutions for all kinds of applications from bio waste deactivation systems, to flavor mixing, to coating systems.

 EPC contractors are responsible for all activities around the design, procurement, construction, and handover of projects to the end-user or owner, which means there are many opportunities to use Industrial IoT solutions.
 Below we’ll outline some of the use-cases for IoT that are unique to EPC contractors and some of the ways connected sensor systems can allow both the contractors and their clients to save money, time, and resources.